onzfonz/comp227/src/content/3/en/part3d.md

 Also, while we are in the New Project settings, please ensure that the node interpreter from part 0 is selected as the node interpreter.
 *You can reach that option by typing node in the search bar, it will be under ***Languages & Frameworks->Node.js***.

-Once you click OK, Webstorm will underline style violations with a red line and will highlight other problems as well.
+Once you click OK, WebStorm will underline style violations with a red line and will highlight other problems as well.

 ![Screenshot of vscode ESlint plugin showing errors](../../images/3/54a.png)